Stevenfavour/Linuxfundametal0/README26.md

 ![](./Img26/19.png)

-Give the neccessary permission and Run the Installer.
+Give the necessary permission and run the Installer.

-The image below verifies the CodeDeloy installation.
+The image below verifies the CodeDeploy installation.

 ![](./Img26/21.png)